 Vertex in the News | 2005

-The IVA and IAEI cooperate in organizing high-tech conferences at the leading centers of capital and technology in the world, with the aim of promoting exports from Israeli high-tech industries, encouraging global investors to invest in Israel and to promote international collaboration, said Zeevi, a founding partner in Carmel Ventures.
-“These conferences have great importance in exposing Israeli companies, both new and old, to potential partners and customers throughout the world, and we call upon Israeli high-tech companies to take advantage of this and participate in the conference.”
+The IVA and IAEI cooperate in organizing hi-tech conferences at the leading centers of capital and technology in the world, with the aim of promoting exports from Israeli high-tech industries, encouraging global investors to invest in Israel and to promote international collaboration, said Avi Zeevi, a founding partner in Carmel Ventures.

-Oron noted that Israel`s venture capital industry is expected to raise close to $1.5 billion next year, which he said was a significant part of the global venture capital industry.
-“The current wave of new investments is based on the very strong reputation of the Israeli venture capital industry and the anticipated improvement in the political climate in Israel,” he added.
+"The current wave of new investments is based on the very strong reputation of the Israeli venture capital industry and the anticipated improvement in the political climate in Israel," he said.